Vision Examples in the Automotive Industry

 Sensing guide holes during car body assembly

-Using a vision system, control robot position and assembly heavy parts such as windshields and doors.
+Using machine vision, control robot position and assembly heavy parts such as windshields and doors.
 Conventionally, this control could not be automated due to the difficulty of position detection of a variety of targets.